mibrs/mibrs.github.io/_posts/2023-03-14-Getting-Started-With-Alice3-Part6.md

 ##### Trash Piles

-Alice has different types and sizes of trash piles, each of them is actually the same object type, but using different *skins* to make them look different. *Skins* are not real property in Alice, you can only change (set) them with a procedure.
+Alice has different types and sizes of trash piles, each of them is actually the same object type, but using different *skins* to make them look different. *Skins* are not a property in Alice, you can only change (*set*) them with a procedure.
+You cannot *get* information about the skin active.

-For the game, we need to know the size and type of trash each of them holds.
-Therefore, we are creating a new property *typeOfTrash* that can hold the following values:
+For the game, we need to know the size and type of trash of each of them.
+Therefore, we are creating a new property *typeOfTrash* for class *TrashPile* that can hold the following values:

    3 - Large Pile
    2 - Medium Sized Pile